Skip to content

 print(client.canonical_model_name) # "nomic-embed-text:v1.5"

-print(client.embedding_dim) # auto-discovered via Ollama /api/show
+print(client.embedding_dim) # auto-discovered based on provider

 Model name validation